Bill White (first baseman): Early life and education

 White graduated from Warren G. Harding High School in Warren, Ohio in 1952, and was both president and salutatorian of his class.
+Because White was African American, Harding's principal ended the school tradition of the class president dancing with the prom queen (who was white that year).

 He then stayed in-state to attend Hiram College from 1953 to 1955.
+He chose the school because of its pre-med program.
 In both high school and college, White lettered in baseball, basketball, and football.